AliAlSubhi98/Upskilling/upskilling_docs/docs/topics/Git-GitHub.md

     - **Cherry-Pick Practice** (Completed 04-08-2024): Successfully demonstrated selective commit application across branches

     **What I Learned:**
-    - Feature branching with proper naming and workflow
+    - **Feature branching**: How to create branches with good naming conventions and follow a proper workflow
-    - Merge vs rebase strategies and when to use each
+    - **Merge vs rebase**: When to use each one.
+Merge keeps history, rebase makes it cleaner.
+Both have their place.
-    - Complex conflict resolution by combining changes intelligently
-    - Cherry-pick for selective commit application across branches

-    **Resources Used:** ChatGPT (AI Assistant) for step-by-step guidance
+    - **Conflict resolution**: Got good at resolving complex conflicts by understanding what each side was trying to do
+    - **Cherry-pick**: Super useful for grabbing specific commits from one branch and putting them in another

+    **What I Did:**
-    **Applied Knowledge:** Built Java projects (UserAuth, PaymentProcessor, NotificationService) and practiced real-world Git scenarios
+    - Built a few Java projects (UserAuth, PaymentProcessor, NotificationService) to practice real Git scenarios
+    - Resolved merge conflicts across multiple files
+    - Used cherry-pick to move commits between branches
+    - Created and merged feature branches using both merge and rebase strategies

+    **Resources:** Used ChatGPT for step-by-step guidance when I got stuck

-    **All Level 2 tasks completed!**
+    **All Level 2 tasks done.**

     ??? tip "Level 2: Advanced Branching & Merging Commands"
         **Feature Branch Creation:**